symfony/symfony-docs/components/lock.rst

     The Lock Component creates and manages `locks`_, a mechanism to provide exclusive access to a shared resource.

-If you're using the Symfony Framework, read the :doc:`Symfony Framework Lock documentation </lock>`.
+If you are using the Symfony Framework, read the :doc:`Symfony Framework Lock documentation </lock>`.

 Installation